 The tori karaage is not exactly what I call healthy food, but Shirokiya presents the healthier version by reducing the salt.
 Taste wise, it is plainer, still palatable though.
 Not exactly a noteworthy dish.

 The second floor feels cosy due to the wooden furniture, sliding doors and panels.
 The pictures of sceneries in Japan decorate the walls, imparting a modern yet distinctively Japanese feel to the place.
 Though making one's way to the staircase to second floor is, well, not pleasant.
 The walkway is narrow, and there is a part where the dirty utensils are piled up at the side.
-The service varies from good to neutral to not-so-friendly.
-Quite a number has that poker face on a busy Friday night, no major issue, but also no points for this.
-One of the staff, Xandrea, is one of the exceptions who is cheerful, helpful and friendly.
-If only others are like her.
-The front counter staff is full of smiles, which is what attracted me to give the food here a try—yes, one of those few times I just walk in to check out the place without doing any research.
+After patronising this place many times, I find the overall service to be getting better.
+In fact, we feel very comfortable when dining there because of the helpful, genuinely friendly staff.

 I do enjoy dining in Shirokiya, not including the journey to the staircase.
 So will visit again.

 This review (with pictures) can be found on my blog: http://morsels-of-delice.blogspot.sg/2015/07/shirokiya-very-unique-dishes.html